quality-liquid/cupid_code/Documentation/Manual/manager_manual.md

 ![alt_text](manager_imgs/suspendeddater.png "Suspended")

 You can do the same to unsuspend them by clicking the button again.
-It will return their privileges and change their nametag to blue
+It will return their privileges and change their nametag to pink

 ![alt_text](manager_imgs/unsuspendeddater.png)